top of page

 BIOGRAPHY

-Pianist Andrew Yiangou is known for his deep commitment to both the core classical repertoire and the works of lesser-known composers.
-Alongside mainstream works, he has long been drawn to figures such as Charles-Valentin Alkan, Nikolai Kapustin, Leopold Godowsky, Nikolai Medtner, Georgy Catoire, and Sergei Lyapunov.
+British pianist Andrew Yiangou is recognized for his performances of both core classical repertoire, alongside a particular interest in lesser-known repertoire, with a focus on Charles-Valentin Alkan, Nikolai Kapustin, Leopold Godowsky, Nikolai Medtner, Georgy Catoire and Sergei Lyapunov.

-A graduate of the Royal College of Music, Andrew studied with Norma Fisher, Vanessa Latarche, and Gordon Fergus-Thompson, supported by multiple scholarships including the Tillett Trust and Eileen Rowe Musical Award Trust.
-He was also the recipient of the prestigious Mills Williams Junior Fellowship.
+A graduate of the Royal College of Music, he studied with Norma Fisher, Vanessa Latarche and Gordon Fergus-Thompson, supported by scholarships from the Tillett Trust and the Eileen Rowe Musical Award Trust, and was awarded the prestigious Mills Williams Junior Fellowship.

-His competition successes include prizes at the 3rd Gershwin International Piano Competition (New York), the Bromsgrove International Competition, the Norah Sande Award, the WPTA International Piano Competition (Novi Sad), the International Piano Festival Poros (Greece), and the 19th Petar Konjović International Piano Competition (Belgrade).
-He was selected to appear in the International Franz Liszt Piano Competition in Utrecht in both 2020 and 2022.
+His competition successes include prizes at the 3rd Gershwin International Piano Competition (New York), the Bromsgrove International Competition, the Norah Sande Award, the WPTA International Piano Competition (Novi Sad), the International Piano Festival Poros (Greece) and the 19th Petar Konjović International Piano Competition (Belgrade), and semi-finalist placements at the International Franz Liszt Piano Competition in Utrecht (2020, 2022).

-Andrew has worked with celebrated artists including Robert Levin, Ya-Fei Chuang, Stephen Hough, Lang Lang, Charles Owen, Kathryn Stott, Peter Jablonski, and Boaz Sharon.
-He has also collaborated with members of the Elias, Callino, Cherubini, Bardolino, and Heine Quartets, and performed with orchestras such as the Ealing Youth Orchestra, Ealing Symphony Orchestra, City of Rochester Symphony Orchestra, Bedford County Youth Orchestra, and Dorking Philharmonia.
+Andrew has performed widely in the United Kingdom, appearing at venues including the Royal Festival Hall, Cadogan Hall, Steinway Hall, St James’s Piccadilly, St Lawrence Jewry, St Barnabas Ealing and St Mary’s Perivale, and internationally in the United States, Greece, the Netherlands, Norway, Germany, Belgium, Spain, France and Poland.
+He has collaborated with artists including Robert Levin, Ya-Fei Chuang, Stephen Hough, Lang Lang, Charles Owen, Kathryn Stott and Peter Jablonski, and with chamber ensembles including the Elias, Callino, Cherubini, Bardolino and Heine Quartets, as well as orchestras including the Ealing Youth Orchestra, Ealing Symphony Orchestra, City of Rochester Symphony Orchestra, Bedford County Youth Orchestra and Dorking Philharmonia.

 bottom of page